"Tell me and I will forget. Show me and I may remember. Involve me and I will understand."

 Vali - Parameters of components or analyses which can be used in calculations and documentation.
 A Vali has a numerical value and also contains additional information such as type, unit, formula, description, and min/max requirements.

-ValiType - A type of a Vali which is used to perform automatic calculations such as "sum of children".
-A type can be for example Mass, power, or flight time.
+ValiType - Type of a Vali which is used to perform automatic calculations such as "sum of children".
+A type can be for example mass, power, or flight time.

-Component - A model of physical parts of your product that are represented with hierarchical relationships in a component tree.
+Components - Model of physical parts of your product that are represented with hierarchical relationships in a component tree.

-Analysis - A dynamic document that is used to store reports, engineering budgets, and charts.
+Analyses - Dynamic documents used to store reports, engineering budgets, and charts.

-Simulation - Used to perform more complex calculations using octave engine using the valis from the project which can be either inputs or output Valis.
+Simulations - Used to perform more complex calculations using the Octave engine and the project’s Valis which can be either inputs or output Valis.